tsemuchen/mirlab-rag-study-2025/README.md

 - Experiments are based on the **[MusiQue dataset](https://arxiv.org/abs/2108.00573)**, truncated to 100 questions per category.

 - Special thanks to **Prof. Jyh-Shing Roger Jang** for supervision and guidance.

-## Report / Paper

-A full technical report with methodology, detailed experiments, and analysis is in preparation.
-Results shown here are preliminary, and further optimizations are in progress.